abinit/abinit/doc/developers/abimkdocs.md

 ### MultipleValue object

-This is the equivalent to the X * Y syntax in fortran.
+This is the equivalent to the X * Y syntax in the Abinit parser.

 <code>
   X * Y